Sandals are a god-send when you are traveling or doing sport or on vacation!

 Teva Sandal Sole

-A couple of other things worth mentioning on the Tevas: Anti-microbial footbed (less odour) and a shockpad in the heal.
+A couple of other things worth mentioning on the Tevas: Anti-microbial footbed (less odor) and a shockpad in the heal.

-Note: Although I have not bought a pair for a few years, so I did a quick trawl of the Amazon reviews and there seems to be more quality issues than there used to be.
+Note: I did a check of the Amazon reviews and there seems to be more quality issues than there used to be.
 Also, a lot of people complain that they oversize these things, so you may want to order it a little smaller than usual or know that you can easily exchange them.

 PROS